xLightsSequencer/xLights/README.txt

    -- bug (keith)   Prevent errors pasting models with illegal data -- bug (keith)   Fix backup not working for directories with . in the name -- bug (keith)   Fix AC cascade ... again
-2017.21  Jul 28, 2017
+   -- enh (keith)   Add controller and connection details to node layout -- enh (keith)   Add ability to create a custom model from an inbuilt model -- bug (keith)   Fix string count on export models csv ... make it our best guess at the number of physical light strings 2017.21  Jul 28, 2017
    -- enh (keith)   Add the block of channels model
    -- enh (keith)   Add option to display fades as ramps on the On effect and Twinkle effect ...